goonstation/goonstation/.github/DEV_GUIDE.md

 If you've done everything correctly this should finish without any problems and now your master is in the same state as upstream/master.

+Congratulations!
+Your master branch should now be up to date with all the newest code!
 You also might want to sync up your feature branch.
 This is slightly more complicated, but can be done with the following steps:

 :::warning
   Resolving icon and map conflicts might be annoying when done manually.
 You can install an automatic merge driver for these files by running the `tools/hooks/install.bat` file first.
 :::

 1. Checkout your feature branch (as above)
-2. Press <kbd>Ctrl + Shift + P</kbd> and type in "git merge", choose the Git: Merge Branch... command
+2. Press **Ctrl + Shift + P** and type in "git merge", choose the Git: Merge Branch... command
     ![](https://i.imgur.com/LbH8XB9.png)
 3. Choose the master branch